mahamatmbodou33/IAMGroupProject/README.md

 ![Screenshot 2025-02-21 000048](https://github.com/user-attachments/assets/eb4c8d4e-3d4b-466a-88f4-088d4e81e7ef)
 ### Successfully added Antony_DevOps to both groups.
 ![Screenshot 2025-02-21 000237](https://github.com/user-attachments/assets/1111cb6d-4d47-46c3-8b10-9b9248fcf82d)
 ### Now, we finished the first part of the project.
-Let's begin with the last part, which is about implementing and managing which user's security credentials.
+Let's begin with the last part, which is about implementing and managing each user's security credentials.
 Security is very crucial in the cloud, it is best practice to assign security credentials and Multifactor authentication (MFA) to verify and authenticate the identity of every user that is accessing your resources in your AWS account.
-So with further due, let's assign credentials to the user. click on the user Sara.
+So without further due, let's assign credentials to the user. click on the user Sara.
 ![Screenshot 2025-02-21 082316](https://github.com/user-attachments/assets/3137395d-41ce-4557-ae93-b2a4323683ce)
 ### Click on security credentials and Enable console access
 ![Screenshot 2025-02-21 082432](https://github.com/user-attachments/assets/0551978e-3929-4462-b1b4-6ebc584d6f0d)